Links on SoundGuys may earn us a commission. Learn more.

 Olive Union plans to add a preset Music EQ in its app, which will be available with an upcoming update.

 It could somewhat help people with hearing loss when listening to music by applying a general hearing loss curve up to a point that does not distort the original music.
 It will cut down bass and highlight treble.
-There will be three EQs depending on the degree of hearing loss, but mostly covering only mild hearing loss range due to distortion of music sound.
+There will be three EQs depending on the degree of hearing loss, but mostly covering only mild hearing loss range due to distortion of music sounds.

 How do you pair the Olive Pro to your smartphone?